emmogrin/octra-oneclick/Task3-README.md

 ---

-Script by @admirkhen for Octra testnet.
+Script by @admirkhen for Octra testnet.💙💙

 ---